Hanging in the paint room, this horse was carved in a 50 year-

 A 4” grizzly bear carved in relief in an 11” spruce burl.
 The bear is walking across a large rock inset into the wood.
 The young couple who purchased it during the Powell River Studio Tour love it!

-The first two horses were carved for our twin granddaughters as a Christmas present.
-The one on the left is carved in a large red cedar burl and the other in a relatively rare, large yellow cedar burl.
-The horse below, which hangs in our library, is carved in a 50 year-old clear, yellow cedar burl that weighs about 5 lbs.
-Carving in this wood was pure pleasure.
+A Christmas present for our twin granddaughters, the one on the left is carved in a large red cedar burl and the other in a relatively rare, large yellow cedar burl.

 The Gentle Cobra

 The lady cobra was fashioned out of found wood, so it cannot strictly be called a carving.
 I can tell you that I stopped counting the hours after about 100.
-The fair lady resides in our garden and looks just fine indeed!
+The fair lady resides in our garden and looks just fine!

 Hanging on my brother’s wall.